 You can enable/disable Thunderbolt support (and set the security level) in the BIOS/Aptio Setup Utility.
-It is enabled in Legacy Mode by default.
+It is enabled in Unique ID mode by default.

-- 1. Restart the computer. - Enter the Aptio Setup Utility (BIOS) by pressing F2 at startup. - 3.
+- 1. Restart the computer. - 2.
+Enter the Aptio Setup Utility (BIOS) by pressing F2 at startup. - 3.
 Use the arrow keys to select the Advanced menu. - 4.
 Select Intel(R) Thunderbolt and press Enter. - 5.
 Select Intel(R) Thunderbolt Technology, press Enter and select Enabled/Disabled. - 6.
 If Enabled select Security Level and press Enter. - 7.
-Select the level required from the menu and press Enter after making the selection: - Legacy mode will allow any devices to be connected. - You can set the port to allow only devices with a Unique ID to connect. - If you set a one time saved key to ensure only approved devices can connect. - Setting the port to DP++ will only allow display devices to connect to the port, and no data connections will be allowed.
-If you want to use the Thunderbolt port for display only then you must set this as the security level, and DisplayPort2 (6) in Figure 1 13 on page 1 21) will then be turned off. - 8.
+Select the level required from the menu and press Enter after making the selection: - Legacy mode will allow any devices to be connected. - You can set the port to allow only devices with a Unique ID to connect. - If you set a one time saved key to ensure only approved devices can connect. - Setting the port to DP++ will only allow display devices to connect to the port, and no data connections will be allowed. - 8.
 Press F4 to save any changes made and restart the computer.